Are Narnia and Harry Potter Connected: Through the Wardrobe and Platform 9 ¾

 • Edmund’s initial betrayal resonates with Slytherin’s ambition

 3. Magical Elements: Both series employ magical elements to propel the narrative.
-In Narnia, you can find talking animals like Aslan the lion and Mr. Tumnus the faun in Narnia.
+In Narnia, you can find talking animals like Aslan the lion and Mr. Tumnus the faun.
 In Harry Potter, there are owls, phoenixes, mischievous house elves, wands, Invisibility Cloak, and Time-Turner.

 While these connections are fun to explore, there’s no evidence that the worlds themselves are linked within the stories.